 The outer sole of the shoes is a Vibram design, and it seems very grippy indeed on gravel, mud and grass.
 It hasn't rained since I've had them, but on dewy mornings I've suffered no problems with grip.

 One thing that perplexes me about the Infinity HPIs is the use of Ion Masking, which is a British technology using a nano-tech coating to waterproof fabrics.
 The shoes are made from a very wide celled foam, which even in long, wet grass lets water through easily.
 So, why use Ion-Masking?
 I don't get it.

 That aside, I liked the breathability a great deal.
 I've worn them in a warm gym a few times and not suffered overly sweaty or uncomfy feet.

 The midsoles are thin, and you can feel a lot of the ground as you walk or run.
 I'm not a big fan of the whole barefoot movement - I don't want to feel sharp stones through my shoes, but I realise that's a subjective thing.
 I found the Infinity HPIs offered a moderate degree of stability from a sole which flexes easily.
 I'd say that this is a shoe which should be worn by people who have a gait that matches them.
 A good sports retailer will be able to analyse your gait for you.

-The lacing system looks a bit gimmicky at first, with moulded plastic eyelets and round laces.
-But I’m pleased to report that it worked really well indeed.
+The lacing system looks a bit gimmicky at first, with molded plastic eyelets and round laces.
+But I'm pleased to report that it worked really well indeed.

 The front of the Infinity HPIs have a nice big rubberised toe-bumper for protection from sharp stuff, and the rear has a little bit of reflective material for protection from, presumably, bears with headtorches.